The Query Complexity of Local Search and Brouwer in Rounds: Related Work

 \section{Related Work}

-The query complexity of local search was studied first experimentally by Tovey~\cite{tovey81}.
-Aldous~\cite{aldous1983minimization} gave the first theoretical analysis of local search, showing an upper bound of $O(n \cdot 2^{n/2})$ and a lower bound of $\Omega(2^{n/2 - o(n)})$ for the query complexity of randomized algorithms on the $n$-dimensional hypercube. \cite{aldous1983minimization} also gave a lower bound construction, which is obtained by considering an initial vertex $v_0$ uniformly at random.
-The function value at $v_1$ is $f(v_0) = 0$.
-From this vertex, start an unbiased random walk $v_0, v_1, \ldots$ For each vertex $v$ in the graph, set $f(v)$ equal to the first hitting time of the walk at $v$; that is, $f(v) = min\{t \mid v_t=v\}$.
-The function $f$ defined this way has a unique local minimum at $f(0)$.
-By analyzing this distribution, \cite{aldous1983minimization} showed a lower bound of $2^{n/2-o(n)}$ on the hypercube.
+\paragraph{Query complexity of local search.} The query complexity of local search was studied first experimentally by Tovey~\cite{tovey81}, while Aldous~\cite{aldous1983minimization} provided the first theoretical analysis.
+For the Boolean hypercube $\{0,1\}^n$, Aldous~\cite{aldous1983minimization} gave an upper bound of $O(n \cdot 2^{n/2})$ using steepest descent with a warm start and a lower bound of $\Omega(2^{n/2 - o(n)})$ for randomized algorithms.
+The lower bound construction is as follows.
+Consider an initial vertex $v_0$ uniformly at random.
+The function value at $v_0$ is $f(v_0) = 0$.
+From this vertex, start an unbiased random walk $v_0, v_1, \ldots$ For each vertex $v$ in the graph, set $f(v)$ equal to the first hitting time of the walk at $v$; that is, $f(v) = \min\{t \mid v_t=v\}$.
+The function $f$ defined this way has a unique local minimum at $v_0$.
+By analyzing this distribution, Aldous~\cite{aldous1983minimization} showed a lower bound of $2^{n/2-o(n)}$ on the Boolean hypercube.